 We have prepared two advanced license flowcharts, one for software, writing, images, audio, and video in Figure 2 and one for data in Figure 3 where you can make additional choices.
 Note, however, that especially the advanced flowchart for licensing data is quite complex and we recommend you to seek legal counsel if you want to be sure.

-However, applying a restriction such as only permitting non-commercial use or not allowing derivative works creates silos of works which are mutually incompatible with each other.
-Put differently, one cannot share a remix of two works where one is licensed under CC BY-SA 4.0 and the other only allows non-commercial use.
+Creative Commons also offers licenses which prevent commercial use of a work and/or sharing of derivative works.
+A free/open license, however, must allow creating derivative works and must allow exercising the rights granted by it for any purpose, including commercial use.
+Otherwise, creating adaptations from multiple works by different authors would either limit commercial use for everybody (including the authors) or would not be possible at all (when including materials with a copyleft license), effectively creating silos of works which are mutually incompatible with each other.
+This is especially relevant for work types for which adaptations are created frequently, such as text, data, and source code.
 In order to avoid silos, one should only choose licenses which are compatible with the dominant copyleft license in the respective community (Lämmerhirt, 2017; Wheeler, 2014).
 If you would like to learn more about the different types of compatibility, we recommend you to read the article “A Quick Guide to Software Licensing for the Scientist-Programmer” by Morin et al. (2012).
 The following diagram provides an overview of the compatibility of various licenses:

 Applying the License